temporalio/temporal-learning/docs/courses/temporal_101/java.md

 To be successful in this course, you should have experience writing backend applications that rely on external APIs.

 This course uses the Java programming language.
-Previous Java experience is helpful, but not required.
+Previous Java experience is  required.

-This course is coming soon.

-<a className="button button--primary" href="https://pages.temporal.io/get-updates-education">Get notified when we launch this course!</a>
+ <a className="button button--primary" href="https://temporal.talentlms.com/catalog/info/id:140">Go to Course</a>